Ange N'Silu

-Ange N'Silu (born February 17, 1986) is a Congolese footballer who currently plays for Lancy FC.
+Ange N'Silu (born 17 February 1986) is a Congolese former professional footballer who played as a forward.

 Career

 Europe

 N'Silu was born in Zaire (now the Democratic Republic of the Congo), but was raised in Paris, France.
 He signed with Le Havre of the French Ligue 1 at the age of 15, and spent time with the club's academy and reserve squad, but did not play with the first team.

 In 2008, N'Silu signed with Lausanne-based Swiss side FC Le Mont of the 1.Liga, and played in 31 games, scoring 25 goals.

 North America

 N'Silu signed for D.C.
-United on February 24, 2009, after impressing United's general manager, Dave Kasper, during a pre-season trial.
-He made his United debut against Houston Dynamo on April 4, 2009.
+United on 24 February 2009, after impressing United's general manager, Dave Kasper, during a pre-season trial.
+He made his United debut against Houston Dynamo on 4 April 2009.
 N'Silu was released by D.C.
 United in January 2010.